quietui/quiet/docs/docs/developers/contributing.md

 Form controls must be form-associated custom elements and should follow patterns of existing form controls, for familiarity.
 Use `value` for value, `disable` to disable, `require` to require, etc.

-Form controls must prevent and relay all `change` and `input` events using `this.relayNativeEvent()`.
-Doing so will allow frameworks to bind to Quiet form controls just like native ones.
+Form controls must dispatch native `change` and `input` events.
+This improves DX and allows frameworks to bind to Quiet form controls just like native ones.
+(Note that the native `change` event isn't composed, so it won't be retargeted like `input` and other events.)

 ### Component sizing and scaling